MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/align-missing-fields-error.md

 ## Symptoms

-When a user tries to use Microsoft Copilot for Sales, the following error message occurs.
-It indicates that there’s a field mismatch between CRM and Copilot for Sales.
+When a user tries to use Copilot for Sales, the following error message occurs.
+It indicates a field mismatch between CRM and Copilot for Sales.

 > Align missing fields